Easy Read Information

 Fasting blood test

-When your doctor or nurse has asked you to have a fasting test, this means you have nothing to eat or drink (except water) for 12 hours before your blood test.
+When your doctor or nurse has asked you to have a fasting test, this means you have nothing to eat or drink (except still water) for 12 hours before your blood test.
 After the test you can eat and drink as normal.

 What happens next